 So, under this system, it is possible to recover damages if you were less responsible for the accident than the other driver.
 However, those damages will be reduced by the degree that you were determined to be at fault.

 Let’s return to our example above.
 You were speeding, and the other driver was driving recklessly.
 It is determined by a jury that you were 20 percent responsible for the accident.
 If you are awarded, say, $50,000 in damages, that award will be reduced by 20 percent—the same amount as your portion of responsibility.
 Twenty percent of $50,000 is $10,000.
 So, you would come away with an award of $40,000.

-A Skilled Texas Car Accident Attorney Will Help You Get the Compensation You Deserve
+Our Skilled Pasadena Legal Team Will Help You Get the Compensation You Deserve

 If you have been injured in a Texas car accident and have been assigned partial responsibility for the crash, it is imperative that you get help from an attorney.
 The car accident attorneys of SJ Injury Attorneys can help you navigate the modified comparative fault system to ensure you receive the compensation to which you are entitled.

 Your attorney will argue on your behalf concerning the original traffic citation and at the hearing used to determine the degree of fault each party will be assigned.
 And they will advocate for you during settlement negotiations or in court.
 Our goal will always be to maximize your compensation.